Prisons in California: Facilities

 California's first state prison was the Waban, a 268-ton wooden ship anchored in San Francisco Bay.
 Men incarcerated on the Waban constructed California's oldest active state prison, San Quentin State Prison, which opened in 1852.
 California's newest state prison, California Health Care Facility, opened in 2013 as part of the state's response to the federal court ruling in Plata v.
 Brown that the state failed to provide a constitutional level of medical care to its prisoners.

-Today, CDCR owns and operates 34 state prisons.
-CDCR additionally staffs California City Correctional Facility, which was leased from CoreCivic starting in 2013 as part of measures to reduce state prison overcrowding.
+CDCR owns and operates 31 state prisons.
+CDCR formerly staffed California City Correctional Facility, which was leased from CoreCivic from 2013 to 2024 as part of measures to reduce state prison overcrowding.
 Two facilities, California Institute for Women and Central California Women's Facility, are designated for women, and additionally Folsom State Prison houses men and women in separate facilities.

 The Legislative Analyst's Office describes four special missions for specific California state prisons, which impact their design and staffing: